 One driving factor behind this is the massive aging population in many Asian countries.

-The health care costs for this demographic is estimated to be over $2.7 trillion by 2020.
+They estimate the healthcare costs for this demographic to be over $2.7 trillion by 2020.

 Cannabis pharmaceuticals could be a cost-effective solution to this problem.

 Industry experts claim that in “Western markets, recreational cannabis is expected to outperform medicinal cannabis in market forecasts, but in Asia, the opposite is likely to be true.”